Hyperbolic links associated to Hamiltonian subgraphs in simple $3$-polytopes: Links corresponding to Hamiltonian cycles

 \end{example} \begin{example} A {\it fullerene} is a simple $3$-polytope with only pentagonal and hexagonal faces.
 It is known that any fullerene is a right-angled hyperbolic polytope and the dodecahedron is the fullerene with minimal number of facets (see more details in \cite{E19}).
 It was shown by F.~Kardo\v{s} \cite{K20} that any fullerene has a Hamiltonian cycle.
-Each Hamiltonian cycle on a fullerene corresponds to a hyperbolic link with hyperbolic $2$-fold branched covering space. \end{example} \begin{remark} For Hamiltonian cycles on general simple $3$-polytopes the analog of Proposition~\ref{RAprop} is not valid.
-If we shrink all the edges of the perfect matching complementary to the cycle to points, the resulting graph may not represent a polytope.
-For example, if $Q$ contains a triangle, then the resulting spherical complex contains a bigon.
-For a Hamiltonian cycle on the cube the resulting complex also contains a bigon.
-But if the resulting spherical graph contains no bigonal faces (for example when $Q$ has no triangles and quadrangles), then by the Steinitz theorem it is the graph of a $4$-valent convex polytope.
-But this polytope may be not ideal right-angled. \end{remark}
+Each Hamiltonian cycle in a fullerene corresponds to a hyperbolic link with hyperbolic $2$-sheeted branched covering space. \end{example}